renn0xtek9/Arithmos/doc/development/source/tutorial-settings.rst

 call when the value in the spin box is changed.
 We need the first callback to make a data sample and report in the Info box what is the size of the sample, and a second callback to check if we can send this data out.
-In :mod:`Orange.widgets.gui`, callbacks are either references to functions, or a list with references, just like in our case.
+In :mod:`Arithmos.widgets.gui`, callbacks are either references to functions, or a list with references, just like in our case.

-With all of the above, the parameters for the call of :func:`Orange.widgets.gui.checkBox` should be clear as well.
-Notice that this and a call to :func:`Orange.widgets.gui.spin` do not need a parameter which would tell the control the value for initialization: upon construction, both controls will be set to the value that is pertained in the associated setting variable.
+With all of the above, the parameters for the call of :func:`Arithmos.widgets.gui.checkBox` should be clear as well.
+Notice that this and a call to :func:`Arithmos.widgets.gui.spin` do not need a parameter which would tell the control the value for initialization: upon construction, both controls will be set to the value that is pertained in the associated setting variable.